ekoindia/openapi-spec/markdown/README.md

 ```

 ## 2. Recipient APIs
-This API is used to validate the sender's .
-It sends an OTP to the customer's mobile number which has to be verified using the "Validate Sender Aadhaar OTP" API.

 ### 2.1 Get Recipients API
 Use this API to retrieve a list of recipients associated with a sender.
 The response will include details such as the recipient's name, IFSC code, beneficiary ID, and recipient ID.